anpham6/android-docs/source/methods/squared.rst

   Ends the current session or selected project preventing any further modifications.
 It is called internally when saving or copying.

-  :param string? projectId: Targets a project that is not the latest
+  :param string projectId: Targets a project that is not the latest
   :returns: Success when in finalizable state
   :rtype: Promise<boolean>